guettli/programming-guidelines/README.md

 Good introduction to caching: [Caching (Mozilla Foundation)](https://developer.mozilla.org/en-US/docs/Web/HTTP/Caching)

+### CDN for private data?

+You might think a unguessable URLs are enough to protect data.
+Only people with the URL can access it.

+No, it is very likely that your customers don't like this.
+The URL could be shared easily.

+You might argue that unguessable URLs are fine, since an evil user could download and upload the content, but this is a different case.

+My rule of thumb: Put only public data on a CDN.

+Nginx and Apache have this feature called [X-Sendfile](https://www.nginx.com/resources/wiki/start/topics/examples/xsendfile/).
+This handy, since you can do authentication and permission checking in your application and tell the webserver to serve the blob data.

 ### Avoid coding for one customer

 Try to avoid to write software just for one customer.
 If you write code